kwamentw/365-Test/README.md

 # 365-Test
-This is a simple challenge i put to myself.
+This is a simple challenge i put to myself to write smartcontracts.
 Everyday in 2024 i have to contribute to this Repository, I want all greens, haha.

 ### How am i going about this?
 * I am made chatgpt generate an outline for me through out this whole year.